dayofni/Industrialization-Refreshed/README.md

 #### Pipe dreams

 1. Edit the pipe / cable textures and models.
-2. Get emissive textures working. (i.e., via Continuity)
+2. Get emissive textures working. (e.g., via Continuity)
 3. Make all of the hot ingots consistent in shape (requires new overlays for datagen)

 ### Install instructions: